It’s 7pm on a Saturday, your child has a high fever, things are getting worse and you need quick medical attention. Where do you take them?

 So, What exactly are Urgent Care Centers For?

 Urgent Care Centers bridge the gap between the services provided in an emergency room and services provided in a primary care physician office.
 They treat a broad range of acute medical conditions on a walk-in basis.
 The list is long but some examples include, lacerations, fractures, cough, fever, sore throats, urinary infections, vomiting, diarrhea, dehydration, STD checks, back pain, abscesses, and ankle sprains.
-Some even provide DOT physicals and manage worker’s comp cases.
 They often provide flu shots and school physicals as well.
 The majority of urgent care centers are open 7 days per week.
 Appointments are not required but many offer a same day appointment system that allows you to wait at home instead of in their lobby.
 Wait times are generally short.
 Most all are open until 8 or 9 pm and some as late as 11pm.
 They are usually staffed by mid-level providers or family care physicians.
 They can provide most of the same services available in a local physician’s office with the addition of onsite labs and x-ray machines.
 They usually do not have the specialized medical equipment or emergency trained doctors needed for life-threatening medical conditions.

 Cost is where they really shine.
 Urgent care centers provide quality medical care and they are really affordable.
 They often offer cash-pay options for those without insurance and most are in-network with all major insurance plans.
 Some even take Medicare and Medicaid.
 Network status is important to note surprise bills and battles with your insurer later.
 Unlike emergency room bills, out-of-network urgent care centers are usually not covered.